vineelko/patina/docs/src/dxe_core/dispatcher.md

 executes the core dispatcher loop, which is described below.

-Once the first execution of `core_dispatch` loop processes and executes all available drivers, it returns control to the Rust DXE Core, which then transfers control to the "BDS" driver by invoking the [BDS Architectural Protocol](https://uefi.org/specs/PI/1.8A/V2_DXE_Architectural_Protocols.html#boot-device-selection-bds-architectural-protocol).
+Once the first execution of `core_dispatch` loop processes and executes all available drivers, it returns control to the Patina DXE Core, which then transfers control to the "BDS" driver by invoking the [BDS Architectural Protocol](https://uefi.org/specs/PI/1.8A/V2_DXE_Architectural_Protocols.html#boot-device-selection-bds-architectural-protocol).

 The dispatcher may be invoked again (for example, if the BDS phase produces additional firmware volumes) by invoking the